centaur54dev/ConnDuino_EEPROM/README.md

 Arrays
 ------
 The **writeByteArray** method writes a byte array to eeprom and returns the number of written bytes.
+It is quite useful for writing monochrome bitmap images that are converted to byte arrays (using the LCDAssistant software for instance).
 ```
 #define ARRLEN 8
 uint8_t arr[ARRLEN] = {1,2,4,8,16,32,64,128};

 uint16_t addr=1024; //the address where the first array element will be written
-writeByteArray(addr, arr, ARRLEN);  //writes the array
+eeprom.writeByteArray(addr, arr, ARRLEN);  //writes the array
 ```

 The **readByteArray** method reads a byte array from eeprom and returns the number of read bytes.